Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Notice of construction

-4 (1) A road permit holder must notify the commission, local Indigenous nations, affected land owners, affected permit holders and affected rights holders of the construction of the oil and gas road
+4 (1) A road permit holder must notify the regulator, local Indigenous nations, affected land owners, affected permit holders and affected rights holders of the construction of the energy resource road

 (a) not more than 30 days and not less than 72 hours before beginning construction, or